T2 Corporation – Income Tax Guide – Before you start

 What happens if you do not report income?

-We will charge a penalty if a corporation does not report an amount of income on its return for a tax year, and if it failed to report income in any of the three previous tax years.
-The penalty is 10% of the amount of unreported income in the year.
+We will charge a penalty if a corporation does not report an amount equal to or greater than $500 that is required to be included in computing its income on its return in a tax year and any of the three previous tax years.

 - 10% of the amount you failed to report on your return for the tax year; and

-- 50% of the difference between the understated tax (and/or overstated credits) related to the amount you failed to report and the amount of tax withheld related to the amount you failed to report.
+- 50% of the difference between the understated tax payable (and certain overstated refuncable credits) related to the amount you failed to report and the amount of tax withheld related to the amount you failed to report.

 False statements or omissions